ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Transaction simulation / execution

-Both transaction simulation and execution follow the same algorithm.
-The only difference is that during the simulation, the CRUD operations provided by descriptors are `not executed`.
-Instead, the calls are simulated with a nil error value returned.
-In addition, all graph updates performed during the simulation are discarded at the end.
-If a transaction executes without any errors, however, the path taken through the graph by the scheduling algorithm will be the same for both simulation and execution.
+Transaction simulation and execution follow the same algorithm.
+During simulation, the CRUD operations provided by descriptors are _not executed_.
+Instead, the scheduling algorithm simulates the calls with a nil error value returned.

+In addition, the algorithm discards graph refresh updates.
+If a transaction executes without any errors, the algorithm uses the same path through the graph for simulation and execution.

-The main for-cycle of the transaction processing engine visits every value to be modified by the transaction using the method `applyValue()`.
-This method determines which of the `applyCreate()` / `applyUpdate()` / `applyDelete()` methods to execute, based on the current and the new value data to be applied.
+Transaction processing uses the `applyValue()` method for every value to modify during the transaction.
+This method determines which of the `applyCreate()` / `applyUpdate()` / `applyDelete()` methods to execute, based on the current, and the new value data to apply.

-Update of a value often requires some related values to be updated as well.
-This is handled through *recursion*.
-For example, `applyCreate()` will use `applyDerived()` method to call `applyValue()` for every derived value to be created.
-Additionally, once the value is created, `applyCreate()` will call `runDepUpdates()` to recursively call `applyValue()` for values which are dependent on the created value.
-These are currently in a `PENDING` state from previous transaction, but now with the dependency satisfied, are ready to be created.
-Similarly, `applyUpdate()` and `applyDelete()` may also cause the KV Scheduler to recursively continue and *walk* through the edges of the graph to update related values.
+Recursion handles the situation when value updates require updates of some related values.
+For example, `applyCreate()` uses the `applyDerived()` method to call `applyValue()` for every derived value to create.

+Once the KV Scheduler creates the value, `applyCreate()` calls `runDepUpdates()` to recursively call `applyValue()`, for values dependent on the created value.
+The KV Scheduler marked the dependent values as `PENDING` in the previous transaction.
+Now, having recursed through the graph to satisfy dependencies, the KV Scheduler creates the dependent values.

+Similarly, `applyUpdate()` and `applyDelete()` could tell the KV Scheduler to recursively continue and walk through the edges of the graph to update related values.

-The control-flow of transaction processing is depicted in the following diagram:
+---

+Diagram showing the transaction processing control flow:

 ![KVScheduler diagram][graph-wal-img]

+---

-Example verbose log of transaction processing as printed by the KV Scheduler to stdout:
+Example transaction processing verbose log printed by the KV Scheduler to the transaction log:
 ```
 [BEGIN] simulate transaction (seqNum=1)
   [BEGIN] applyValue (key = config/vpp/v2/interfaces/tap2)